heardrwt/RevealLoader/Readme.md

 ## How to Install
 See [here](http://www.ijailbreak.com/cydia/how-to-add-a-cydia-repository/) for how to add a Repository to Cydia.

+Cydia > Sources Tab > Edit > Add > Enter the below URL

-The URL for the repo is `https://raw.githubusercontent.com/heardrwt/RevealLoader/master/releases/repo/`
+The URL for the repo is `http://github.com/heardrwt/RevealLoader/raw/master/releases/`

+Finally, search for Reveal Loader on the Packages Tab and select install.

 ## Be Social
 Follow me on [Twitter](https://twitter.com/intent/follow?screen_name=heardrwt)! (@heardrwt)